pyrex-coin/Pyrex-core-js/README.md

 Contains convenience implementations such as `SendFunds(…)` for constructing arguments to `monero_utils/monero_utils:create_transaction`.

-This function will likely make it into `mymonero-core-cpp` in the future.
+This function will likely make it into `myPyrex-core-cpp` in the future.

 One of the arguments to `SendFunds`, `preSuccess_nonTerminal_statusUpdate_fn`, supplies status updates via codes that can be translated into messages.
 Codes are located on `SendFunds_ProcessStep_Code` and messages are located at `SendFunds_ProcessStep_MessageSuffix`.